 You can see that there is a place in the market for imported food products and that consumers are open to buying them.

-Foreign food products are more and more appreciated and buy by Chinese consumers.
+Foreign food products are more and more appreciated and bought by Chinese consumers.
 To be very effective, you need to be transparent with your Chinese consumers.
 Foreign food producers have to shift the focus of their marketing strategy to the security, quality and originality of their products.

 It’s now your turn to take a part of the pie and introduce your food brand to Chinese consumers.